Getting started with Bolt for Python

 To listen for events happening in a Slack workspace (like when a message is posted or when a reaction is posted to a message) you'll use the Events API to subscribe to event types.

-It's time to tell Slack what events we'd like to listen for.
+Finally, it's time to tell Slack what events we'd like to listen for.
+Under Event Subscriptions, toggle the switch labeled Enable Events.

 When an event occurs, Slack will send your app some information about the event, like the user that triggered it and the channel it occurred in.
 Your app will process the details and can respond accordingly.